DineshBezawada/DevConnect/apiList.md

 ## User Router
-- GET/connections
+- GET /user/requests/requested
-- GET/requests/received
+- GET /user/connections
-- GET/feed - Gets you the Profiles of the users in the Platform
+- GET /feed - Gets you the Profiles of the users in the Platform

 Status : ignore,interested, accepted, rejected